Don’t wait for the EPA to investigate your business. Learn how to fix environmental violations yourself

 - Written disclosure of the violation was sent to the EPA within 21 days of discovery (some jurisdictions may require shorter times).

-- Independent discovery of the violation was made before EPA.
+- Independent discovery of the violation was made before the EPA.

-- Remediation was made within 60 days of the violation’s discovery.
+- Remediation was completed within 60 days of discovering the violation.

-- New practices enacted to prevent similar violations in the future.
+- New practices were enacted to prevent similar violations in the future.

-- This same violation can not occur within the next 3 years.
+- The same violation cannot occur within the next three years.

-- Violations which result in serious or life-threatening harm are not eligible for the EPA Audit Policy program.
+- Violations resulting in serious or life-threatening harm are not eligible for the EPA Audit Policy program.

 - The company or representative responsible for disclosing the violation must cooperate with the EPA.

-If a company is able to meet the nine conditions above, it is eligible to receive incentives from the EPA.
-You can read the official PDF file for more information, but the incentives are based around penalty reductions.
-For instance, ‘gravity-based’ penalties are completely eliminated as long as the company meets all nine conditions.
-If the company met all conditions with the exception of systematic discovery, they will receive a 75% reduction of gravity-based penalties.
-This is a huge benefit that can yield a substantial financial savings for companies.
+If a company meets the nine conditions mentioned above, it is eligible to receive incentives from the EPA.
+You can read the official PDF file for more information, but the incentives are based on penalty reductions.
+For instance, ‘gravity-based’ penalties are completely eliminated as long as the company fulfills all nine conditions.
+If the company meets all conditions except systematic discovery, it will receive a 75% reduction in gravity-based penalties.
+This is a significant benefit that can lead to substantial financial savings for companies.

 Companies that meet these nine conditions are also not recommended for criminal prosecution by the EPA.